 The first recorded peal was rung on 2nd May 1903, shortly after the bells were augmented to 8.
 The first peal by an entirely local band was on 5th February 1910, and the first peal of Surprise Major by an all local band was on 1st February 1986.
-66 have been rung in total.
+To date (summer 2019) a total of 93 peals have been rung at All Saints – see our page in the Felstead peal record .

 Two peals marked the induction of new Rectors: Bertram Long in 1904, and David Hodgson in 1997, and two marked ordinations to the priesthood: Catherine Dyer (associate priest at All Saints) and Theresa Scott (former All Saints ringer) in 1994, and Colin James (curate at All Saints) in 1997.

-Four peals were in memory of Rev. FE Robinson: half muffled on the day of his funeral in 1910 , in Sept 1982, on the 80th anniversary in February 1990 and on the centenary in 2010.
+Four peals were in memory of Rev. FE Robinson:.
+The first was a half muffled peal on the day of his funeral in 1910 , and is recoreded on a pealboard in the tower.
+Another was in Sept 1982.
+Two were on anniversaries of his death,: on the 80th anniversary in February 1990 and on the centenary in 2010.

 Two more peals were planned in memory of Rev FE Robinson, but in both cases the attempt failed, and a quarter peal was rung instead.
-They were on 9 August 2005 (to mark the centenary of his 1000th peal) and on 20th February 2010 (to mark the centenary of his burial, on 19th).
+They were on 9 August 2005 (to mark the centenary of what he believed to be his 1000th peal) and on 20th February 2010 (to mark the centenary of his burial, on 19th).
+Four of these performances are recorded on a combined pealboard in the tower.

 The Peal book also records a fully muffled quarter peal for King George V in 1936.

 Peals have marked 5 weddings (including Prince Andrew in 1986) and 3 wedding anniversaries.
-Peals have celebrated 2 births (including Prince William in 1982) and marked 4 birthdays, including the Rector's birthday in 1907, 1910 and 1921, as recorded on 3 peal boards .
+Peals have celebrated 2 births (including Prince William in 1982) and marked 4 birthdays, including the Rector's birthday in 1907, 1910 and 1921, as recorded on three pealboards in the tower.

 Nigel Herriott searched diligently among un-named methods to find a good one - reasonably musical, within the band's capability, and not too false (so the composition would be easier).
 The band practised intensively, and rang a quarter peal shortly beforehand.
 The place notation is: